rrice2004/Python-/LogFile Search/README.md

 <br />

 ## Release History
+* 0.0.3
+    * Added fuzzywuzzy function to help with potential partial matches.
+    * Fixed output to where in some instances it was outputting the same file for each instance of a keyword to just listing the single file, regardless of how many times the keyword was found.
 * 0.0.2
     * Added ArgeParse function
     * Validated if keyword is not found, it's listed in the output.